GSA/digitalgov.gov/content/posts/2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md

 url: /2014/01/30/responsive-web-design-workshop-why-how-and-whats-next/
 date: 2014-01-30 10:28:29 -0400
 title: 'Responsive Web Design Workshop: Why, How and What’s Next?'
 summary: 'Responsive web design has been a beacon of light in the darkness of mobile strategy for many federal agencies.
-Many&nbsp;agencies have implemented it&nbsp;and many others are exploring this approach to Mobile Gov. There are still many other questions about responsive web design'
+Many agencies have implemented it and many others are exploring this approach to Mobile Gov. There are still many other questions about responsive web design'
 authors:
   - jparcell
 categories: